motoleon/BoostDisk/README.md

 ---------------------------------------------------------------------------------------------------

 TO DO:
 -Prefetching implementation.
-Boost cold boot of programs-games.
+Boost cold boot of programs-games <- in progress

 -Use unused GPU RAM (NVIDIA/AMD) to cache data.